We're reader-supported & may earn revenue from some providers listed. Learn more about our mission.

 Opening a new credit account can impact your score, as it changes your risk profile in the eyes of the lender.
 This may not have a big impact, but multiple new accounts in a short time span can lower your score.
 On the flip side, opening a new credit account may lower your credit utilization as you have more credit available.

-Top 3 Apps For Credit Monitoring
+Apps Best for Credit Monitoring

 Free credit monitoring services and paid credit monitoring apps help you manage your credit and provide tips for improving your credit health.
 These apps often offer some form of identity theft protection by notifying you of newly opened accounts and keeping you updated on your payment history and credit utilization ratio.